 Related organization - The Cascade Medical Center Foundation (the Foundation) is a separate nonprofit corporation.
-The Foundation was organized in 1992 for the primary purpose of soliciting charitable donations and raising funds on behalf of and in support of the District.
+The Foundation was organized in 1992 for the primary purpose of soliciting charitable donations and raising funds on behalf of, and in support to, the District.
 Although the District does not control the Foundation, the majority of resources or income that the Foundation holds and invests is used for the benefit of the District.
-The Foundation provided contributions of approximately \$15,000 and \$51,000 to the District in 2015 and 2014, respectively.
+The Foundation provided contributions of approximately \$150,000 and \$15,000 to the District in 2016 and 2015, respectively.
 The Foundation is not material to the District and is therefore not reported as a component unit of the District.